 I left The Bronx when I was 16.
 Nearly four decades have passed, and I have long since forgotten my teasing comb and hairspray.
 I keep my shoes on my feet when I walk, and I rarely chew gum.
 But when I do chew, look out!
 Even though I try to be genteel and ladylike, my mouth cannot unlearn its adamant adolescent lessons.
-My gum pops and snaps with a defiance I come from the children, for the children are the makers of men."
-Maria have otherwise tirelessly tamed.
+My gum pops and snaps with a defiance I have otherwise tirelessly tamed.
 It seems the old adage is true: You can take the girl out of the Bronx, but you can't take the Bronx out of the girl.
 Especially not out of the girl's mouth.